Cm3lp8/SandClock/README.md

  user_connection_base.insert_or_update_timer("alf".to_string());

  ```

 ## Disclaimers

-Due to its polling approach, the timeout can't be precise in the milliseconds order.
-Do not use if you need precise timeouts.
+- SandClock uses a polling mechanism, so timeouts are not accurate to the millisecond.
+  **Do not use this crate if your application requires precise timeout accuracy.**
-This crate is still in beta, not really tested besides my own projects.
+- This crate is currently in beta and has only been tested in my personal projects.
+  Use it at your own risk.